jean-francois-labbe/website/src/_posts/2021-02-19-webmock-system-tests-gotcha.md

 end
 ```

-I noticed that using and headless browser fixed this issue, I don't know how safe it is, has the race condition is theoretically present.
+I noticed that using and headless browser fixed this issue, I don't know how safe it is, as the race condition is theoretically present.

 ## Conclusion